-The Plan's private equity investment in Greystone Capital Management Inc. (GCMI) consists of Nil shares (2018 - 153,811) due to the sale of GCMI to Toronto Dominion Bank (TD) in November 2018.
+The Plan's private equity investment in Greystone Capital Management Inc. (GCMI) consists of Nil shares (2019 - Nil) due to the sale of GCMI to Toronto Dominion Bank (TD) in November 2018.
 The TD share consideration received as part of this sale is now classified in Level 1 since they are listed on the open market.
-The fair market value of the GCMI shares in 2018 and prior years was derived by using an income valuation approach whereby adjusted operating earnings before interest, taxes, depreciation and amortization (EBITDA) is multiplied by an income multiple and adjusted for working capital cash positions.
-Changes in the underlying assumptions would have an immaterial impact on the market value of the investments.